syncfusion-content/blazor-docs/blazor/pivot-table/drill-down.md

         data = ProductDetails.GetProductData().ToList();
         //Bind the data source collection here.
 Refer "Assigning sample data to the pivot table" section in getting started for more details.
     }
     // Triggers when the UI action is completed. public void ActionComplete(PivotActionCompleteEventArgs<ProductDetails> args)
     {
-        if(args.actionName == 'Drill down' && args.actionName == 'Drill up')
+        if(args.ActionName == "Drill down" && args.ActionName == "Drill up")
         {
-          // // Triggers when the drill operations are completed.
+          // Triggers when the drill operations are completed.
         }
     }
 }
 ```
 ### ActionFailure